 Lieutenant Swart began his career in 2000 with the Village of Saugerties Police Department where he attended the Kingston Police Academy in Kingston, NY.
 Shortly after the academy, he began working with both the Village of Saugerties Police Department and the Town of Saugerties Police Department.
 In 2003, he left Village Police Department and continued solely with the Town of Saugerties Police Department.
 Before being promoted to the rank of lieutenant, he moved through the Department starting as a patrolman, moving into the Detective Division as a detective, where he eventually being promoted to detective sergeant.

 Lieutenant Swart graduated from the Federal Bureau of Investigation National Academy, Session 269 in September of 2017.
 In addition he is also a graduate of Columbia-Greene Community College where he also participated in both the nation and international criminal justice field studies held in conjunction with the University of Southern Mississippi.
 Lieutenant Swart has hosted and instructed various police trainings throughout the State.
 He is a New York State Division of Criminal Justice Services Master Instructor, and holds many other instructor statuses, such as: Ethical Awareness Moderator, Domestic Violence, Standardized Field Sobriety Tests, Breath Analysis and a past D.A.R.E. instructor.
-In addition to his law enforcement training, Lieutenant Swart became a New York State Level II Fire/Arson Investigator after completing the necessary training through the Office of Fire Prevention and Control and subsequently joined the Ulster County Fire Investigation Unit in 2014.
+In addition to his law enforcement training, Lieutenant Swart is a Pro Board certified Fire Investigator after completing the necessary training through the Office of Fire Prevention and Control and has been a fire investigator with the Ulster County Fire Investigation Unit in 2014.